dlk3/node-red-contrib-alexa-verifier/README.md

-This node is a wrapper for Mike Reinstein&rsquo;s [alexa-verifier](https://github.com/mreinstein/alexa-verifier) NodeJS module, extended to verify the skill&rsquo;s Application ID.
+This node is a wrapper for Mike Reinstein&rsquo;s [alexa-verifier](https://github.com/mreinstein/alexa-verifier) NodeJS module, extended to also verify the skill&rsquo;s Application ID.

 ## Inputs